Asymptotic Behaviour and Cyclic Properties of Weighted Shifts on Directed Trees: Cyclic properties of contractions and their isometric asymptote

 If $T$ is cyclic and has dense range, then $h$ is cyclic if and only if $Th$ is cyclic.
 This and a consequence are stated in the next lemma for Hilbert spaces, but we note that in Banach spaces the proof would be the same.
-This proves, in that case, that the set of cyclic vectors span the whole space.
-In fact, this is always true.
-See \cite{GeherL} for an elementary proof.
+This also shows that the set of cyclic vectors span the whole space, when $\ran T$ is dense.
+In fact, this is always true, see \cite{GeherL} for an elementary proof.